Search Chitra's Food Book

 • Curry leaves – 5 leaves

-• Red chilli - 4 ( I used Kashmiri chilli/ Byadgi chilli for bright red color)
+• Red chilli - 4 ( I used Kashmiri chilli/ Byadgi chilli for bright red color and less spice)

 • Grated coconut - 1 tbsp